harshithav99/document-workflow-automation/README.md

 A full-stack, automated document review and task tracking system built to replace manual, email-based document approval workflows in regulated industries (e.g. life sciences).
 The system manages the complete document lifecycle, from draft to approval, using role-based access control, automated deadline-based state transitions, and AI-assisted summarization.

-Built as part of an M.Tech dissertation at BITS Pilani (Software Engineering, Full Stack Development), in collaboration with Accenture.
+Built as part of an M.Tech dissertation at BITS Pilani (Software Engineering, Full Stack Development).

 ## Why this project